PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: Limitations and Future Work

-Furthermore, our reliance on published textbooks introduces a trade-off between authoritative knowledge and real-world clinical practice.
+The foremost limitation is that our reliance on published textbooks introduces a trade-off between authoritative knowledge and real-world clinical practice.
 The vignettes in these resources are, by design, well-structured and pedagogically focused to illustrate specific diagnostic principles.
 They may not fully capture the ambiguity, noise, and unstructured nature of raw clinical data, such as real-time patient dialogues or fragmented electronic health record (EHR) notes.
 Consequently, while PsychiatryBench robustly tests an LLM's reasoning against expert-curated knowledge, performance may not perfectly generalize to the complexities of live, unfiltered clinical interactions.

 A related point is that the distribution of psychiatric disorders within PsychiatryBench does not mirror their real-world epidemiological prevalence.
-It is a direct consequence of our source materials; psychiatric textbooks often over-represent rare, complex, or "classic" cases to serve specific pedagogical goals.
+This is a direct consequence of our source materials; psychiatric textbooks often over-represent rare, complex, or "classic" cases to serve specific pedagogical goals.
 Therefore, models evaluated on PsychiatryBench are tested on their ability to handle a teaching-oriented distribution of cases, which differs from the case mix they would encounter in a general clinical setting.
+Additionally, PsychiatryBench's case distribution emphasizes moderate-acuity outpatient presentations, with limited representation of acute crisis scenarios such as severe psychosis requiring emergency intervention, active suicidal intent with plan and means, or manic episodes necessitating involuntary hospitalization.